Burgundy wine | Quality wines from Burgundy

 - Domaine du Comte Liger-Belair

-Rare wines that are available at most by allocation and in small numbers.
-The demand for these wines is high.
-Both from within the country (France) and from abroad.
-There is increasing demand from countries such as Japan and China.
+Rare wines available at most on allocation and in small numbers.
+Demand for these wines is high.
+Both from domestically (France) and abroad.
+In which there is increasing demand from countries like Japan and China.
 Prices have therefore risen considerably in recent years.

-As complex as Burgundy is in terms of appellations and climats, the region is just as simple when it comes to grape varieties.
-There are actually 'only' two varieties grown: Chardonnay and Pinot Noir.
-According to many, nowhere in the world do these grapes thrive as well as in Burgundy.
-Nowhere else do the grapes express themselves better.
+As complex as Burgundy is in terms of appellations and climates, the region is so simple when it comes to grape varieties.
+It actually grows ‘only’ two varieties: Chardonnay and Pinot Noir.
+According to many, nowhere else in the world do these grapes thrive as well as in Burgundy.
+Nowhere else do the grapes reach their expression better.

-Pinot Noir, the delicate red grape known for being difficult to grow, finds an ideal home in Burgundy.
-The cool climate conditions and diverse terroirs create wines of extraordinary complexity and elegance.
-The grape exhibits a range of aromas, including red berries, strawberries, and earthy notes such as mushrooms and forest floor.
-By Irancy in the Yonne, to Marsannay at the top of the Côte de Nuits up to Santenay in the south of the Côte de Beaune.
-Burgundy gets the versatility out of this grape.
+Pinot Noir, the delicate red grape known to be difficult to grow, finds an ideal home in Burgundy.
+The cool climatic conditions and diverse terroirs create wines of extraordinary complexity and elegance.
+The grape displays a range of aromas, including red berries, strawberries, and earthy notes such as mushrooms and forest floor.
+From Irancy in the Yonne, to Marsannay in the top of the Côte de Nuits to Santenay in the southern Côte de Beaune.
+Burgundy gets its versatility from this grape.

 Yet there are also some exceptions.
-Sauvignon Blanc is grown in a few appellations, and in the very south of Burgundy we see a lot of Gamay.
-Aligoté can also be bumped into occasionally.
+In a few appellations, Sauvignon Blanc is grown, and in southern Burgundy we see a lot of Gamay.
+Aligoté can also occasionally be encountered.
 But it remains relatively rare.
 The most famous – and most expensive – wines are still made from Chardonnay or Pinot Noir.

-With vinsdebourgogne.nl we focus on the better wines from Burgundy.
+With vinsdebourgogne.co.uk, we focus on the better wines from Burgundy.
 Quality wines.
 Some wines come from our own collection or other private collections.
-We import other wines and are therefore relatively affordable.
-But it always concerns excellent wine from skilled winemakers.
+Other wines we import and are therefore relatively affordable.
+But they are always excellent wines from expert winemakers.
 Winemakers who work with an eye for detail and respect for the environment.